ef1j/Olivettize/README.md

 Requires Python3.X and the [Pillow image library](https://pillow.readthedocs.io/en/stable/index.html).

-More about the Olivetti Te-318 [here](http://ef1j.org/wiki/index.php?n=Main.OlivettiTE-318).
+Read more about the Olivetti Te-318 [here](http://ef1j.org/wiki/index.php?n=Main.OlivettiTE-318).
 The Olivetti communicates using the 64 characters of ASCII-63, so underscore, tilde, carat, curly brackets, and a few other characters don't exist.
 Nor does lowercase.

 The contents of this repository are published under the MIT license.